mrzResearchArena/PyFeat-2.x/README.md

 | --transitionTransversion   | -tt              | integer |  -tt=0    | {1, 0} | :heavy_check_mark: |<ul><li>[x] DNA</li><li>[x] RNA</li></ul>|1 and 0 denotes (On/Active) and (Off/Deactivate) respectively. |

 > **Note:** The `=` is the optional for parameter agument, but if you use the `=`, please make sure there will be no space besides the `=` sign.
+> **Note:** We can use both long arguments and short arguments.
+(I always use a short argument to reduce typing and time. :smile:)

 &nbsp;